Aadv1k/Aadv1k/README.md

 - ~~Learning frontend technologies by build projects at [frontend-projects](https://github.com/aadv1k/frontend-projects)~~
 - Watching for issues/suggestions/discussions on all of my existing repos.

-### Contact

-I check my inbox often, so you can drop me an [Email](mailto:aadv1k@outlook.com)
+I check my inbox often, so you can drop me an [Email]()

-or you can reach out via twitter [@aadv1k](https://twitter.com/aadv1k), I don't check it often but would get back to you if I did.
+or you can reach out via , I don't check it often but would get back to you if I did.